FAQs for Incoming Students

 Q: Can I live/stay in my room all year long?

 A: The residence halls close for the semester break/winter break and for the summer.
 All halls remain open during fall, Thanksgiving, spring and Easter breaks.
 Summer housing is available.

 Q: Can I smoke in my room?

 A: Smoking is not permitted in the residence halls.
 Student who do smoke are encouraged to smoke at leaset 25 ft from entrances and windows.
+E-Cigarettes are not permitted inside buildings.
 Benches and ashtrays are provided near most buildings.